 It was Keeler and fellow traveler, Jasper Exendine, who found another key to Bartlesville's future-oil.
 Keeler had noticed rainbow sheens on the area creeks and believed that there was an untapped oil supply beneath the Caney basin.
 Keeler was right.
-In the spring of 1897, the first commercial oil well in what is now the state of Oklahoma-the Nellie Johnstone No. 1-blew in as a gusher.
+In the spring of 1897, the first commercial oil well in what is now the state of Oklahoma-the Nellie Johnstone No. 1- blew in as a gusher.
 Nellie Johnstone was the Delaware maiden who owned the land where the well was discovered.

 Attracted by the oil boom, Frank and L.E.
 Phillips, two brothers raised on an Iowa farm, came to Bartlesville in 1904.
-They hit a gusher north of Bartlesville, followed by 80 straight producers.
+They hit a gusher north of Bartlesville on the Delaware allotment of Anna Anderson, followed by 80 straight producers.

 The two founded Phillips Petroleum Company in 1917.
-It grew to become Bartlesville's largest employer and one of the nations top oil companies.
+This company grew to become Bartlesville's largest employer and one of the nation's top oil companies.